Overview

 GPU 3.25 W

-Use -s / --silent to suppress terminal output while keeping other export channels active.
+Use -s / --silent to suppress terminal output while keeping file, ring buffer, and API output active.

 Numeric-only mode (-i)